 Like many who grew up in the conservative Christian homeschooling movement of the 1990s and 2000s, I was familiar with the belief in hyper-distinct masculine and feminine roles from an early age.

-Hyper-gendered theology (HG Theology) show up in most manifestations of religious fundamentalism, from Islam to much of the Independent Fundamental Baptist (IFB) movement.
+Hyper-gendered theology (HG Theology) shows up in most manifestations of religious fundamentalism, from Islam to a broad swath of the Independent Fundamental Baptist (IFB) movement.1

 The IFB has been especially influential on the Christian homeschooling movement.
 As a child, I attended conferences with my family where speakers included IFB leaders like Doug Phillips of Vision Forum.
 We listened to him claim that God created men to be hyper-masculine—that is, to take any and every form of initiative—while women were created solely to be protected and pursued.
 He taught that women should remain with their parents until marriage.
 College and work outside the home were off-limits for women.